HamzaBeder1/C/MemoryPool/README.md

 Memory Pool
 ------
+## Purpose
-The purpose of this project is to make a memory pool that allocates a fixed amount of memory from the OS, and then distributes that memory to users when they request it.
+The purpose of this project is to make a memory pool that allocates a fixed amount of memory from the OS and then distributes that memory to users when they request it.